-Creating a custom industry allows you how to analyze your market by creating a personalized view using the Custom Industry feature.
-You can create a personal, fully customizable industry.
-You can group up to 100 different websites together and create a unique industry in the Web Industry Analysis module.
-Access the same sections and metrics available for the 250+ pre-made industries that already exist in SimilarWeb.
+Creating a custom industry allows you to analyze your market by creating a personalized view using the Custom Industry feature.
+You can create a personal, fully customized industry.
+You can group up to 300 different websites and create a unique industry in the Web Industry Analysis module.
+Access the same sections and metrics available for the 210+ pre-made industries that already exist in Similarweb.

 Provide a name for your custom industry.